-Multi-asset allocation for Asian investors
+Multi-asset allocation for U.S. investors

-The chart shows how we would currently design a balanced, dollar-denominated portfolio for an Asian investor taking global exposure.
+The chart shows how we would currently design a balanced, dollar-denominated portfolio for a U.S. investor taking global exposure.
 This allocation may not be suitable for all investors and can be changed at any time without notice.
+Please access the DWS CIO View website for monthly updates.
 Alternative investments involve various risks and are not necessarily suitable for all clients or for every portfolio.
-Source: Multi Asset Group, DWS Investment GmbH as of 11/25/20
+Source: Multi Asset Group, DWS Investment Management Americas as of 11/25/20 he markets' dominant topic in 2020 was, is and will probably remain Covid-19.

-All opinions and claims are based upon data on 11/25/20 and may not come to pass.
-This information is subject to change at any time, based upon economic, market and other considerations and should not be construed as a recommendation.
-Past performance is not indicative of future returns.
-Forecasts are based on assumptions, estimates, opinions and hypothetical models that may prove to be incorrect.
-Alternative investments may be speculative and involve significant risks including illiquidity, heightened potential for loss and lack of transparency.
-Alternatives are not suitable for all clients.
-DWS Investment GmbH he markets' dominant topic in 2020 was, is and will probably remain Covid-19.
 Even the U.S. presidential election only temporarily dominated media attention.
 Even then, the capital markets remained more concerned with the pandemic.
 Optimism about the early availability of a vaccine, and in sufficiently large quantities, has become prevalent and the beginnings of an emerging V-shaped recovery have been visible in the DWS macro indicator for several months.
 After its low at the beginning of June, the indicator has rapidly moved into the clearly positive range, predicting a much improved macroeconomic environment.